Trailblazerr1/FaceMe-test/README.md

 You now have a working  environment!

 ## For contribution

+  If its your first contribution ever, grab the motivation from [this](https://github.com/pybee/batavia/wiki/Your-first-Batavia-contribution) awesome article.

    See [issues](https://github.com/Trailblazerr1/FaceMe-test/issues)

+   If you chose to change the front-end of website the code is [here](https://github.com/Trailblazerr1/FaceMe-test/blob/master/faceme/app/templates/app/abc.html)
+   And if you are contributing to backend, you should know where to find things

 The data provided here is mock-data and it doesn't communicates with fb in realtime.For further info see [this](https://github.com/Trailblazerr1/FaceMe).